checkcheckzz/coding-questions/README.md

 Given a string s, return the shortest substring that is only occurring once in s

+Given a dict and a char set, find all words in the dict where all chars come from the char set

 Given a string，delete all char A，and double all char B

 Given two string arrays, sort the string in first array according to the string order in second array